Thermal copper pillar bump

-The thermal copper pillar bump, also known as the "thermal bump", is a thermoelectric device made from thin-film thermoelectric material embedded in flip chip interconnects (in particular copper pillar solder bumps) for use in electronics and optoelectronic packaging, including: flip chip packaging of CPU and GPU integrated circuits (chips), laser diodes, and semiconductor optical amplifiers (SOA).
+A thermal copper pillar bump, also known as a "thermal bump", is a thermoelectric device made from thin-film thermoelectric material embedded in flip chip interconnects (in particular copper pillar solder bumps) for use in electronics and optoelectronic packaging, including: flip chip packaging of CPU and GPU integrated circuits (chips), laser diodes, and semiconductor optical amplifiers (SOA).
 Unlike conventional solder bumps that provide an electrical path and a mechanical connection to the package, thermal bumps act as solid-state heat pumps and add thermal management functionality locally on the surface of a chip or to another electrical component.
 The diameter of a thermal bump is 238 μm and 60 μm high.

-The thermal bump uses the thermoelectric effect, which is the direct conversion of temperature differences to electric voltage and vice versa.
+Thermal bumps use the thermoelectric effect, which is the direct conversion of temperature differences to electric voltage and vice versa.
 Simply put, a thermoelectric device creates a voltage when there is a different temperature on each side, or when a voltage is applied to it, it creates a temperature difference.
 This effect can be used to generate electricity, to measure temperature, to cool objects, or to heat them.

 For each bump, thermoelectric cooling (TEC) occurs when a current is passed through the bump.
 The thermal bump pulls heat from one side of the device and transfers it to the other as current is passed through the material.
 This is known as the Peltier effect.
 The direction of heating and cooling is determined by the direction of current flow and the sign of the majority electrical carrier in the thermoelectric material.
 Thermoelectric power generation (TEG) on the other hand occurs when the thermal bump is subjected to a temperature gradient (i.e., the top is hotter than the bottom).
 In this instance, the device generates current, converting heat into electrical power.
 This is termed the Seebeck effect.